hettlage/salt-data-quality-site/README.md

 df = pd.read_sql(sql, db.engine)
 ```

+When using Pandas' `read_sql` function you should bear in mind that the MySQL wildcard % has to be escaped by another %, as the query is parsed as a Python format string.

 ## Adding a data quality page

 In order to add a data quality page you have to take the following steps.